 - Alliterative Name: Walt Wallet, Gideon Grubb, Hope Hassel, Slim Skinner

-- Artifact Title: The strip began as a panel of "The Rectangle", where each of the Chicago Tribune's four staff artists drew one.
-In Frank King's, Walt, Doc, Avery and Bill, the last three long dead by now, talked about cars, hence the name.
+- Artifact Title: The strip began as a part of "The Rectangle", where each of the Chicago Tribune's four staff artists drew a panel.
+In Frank King's panel, four characters named Walt, Doc, Avery and Bill (the last three being long dead by now) talked about cars, hence the name.
 It became popular enough to be spun off as a strip in 1918, with more characters who talk about a lot of other things besides cars.
 Even by the 1950s, Mad was doing parodies noting that the strip seemed to have nothing to do with gasoline.

 - Bus Crash: Walt's friends Avery, Doc and Bill were phased out as the strip began to focus on Skeezix's family.
 They were mentioned years later, all having died "off-stage".